cariad/naughtty/docs/install.md

 ```

 !!! warning
-    NaughTTY requires the host operating system to support pseudo-terminals.
+    NaughTTY requires the host operating system to support forking and pseudo-terminals.
 GNU/Linux is good.
 At the time of writing, Windows is not.
 No guarantees are made for any operating system.